VIS-SIG/Wonderful-Wednesdays/data/2022/2022-09-14/readme.md

----
-title: "Quality of life outcomes in a cancer trial"
-bibliography: references.bib
-link-citations: TRUE
-output: html_document
-date: '2022-09-12'
----

 ## EORTC QLQ-C30

-The EORTC QLQ-C30 is a 30-item questionnaire that has been designed for use in a wide range of cancer patient populations and is a reliable and valid measure of the quality of life in cancer patients. [@aaronson1993]
+The EORTC QLQ-C30 is a 30-item questionnaire that has been designed for use in a wide range of cancer patient populations and is a reliable and valid measure of the quality of life in cancer patients (Aaronson et al., 1993).

 Each item is rated on a 4-point response scale ranging from 1 ("Not at all") to 4 ("Very much"), except items 29 and 30 that have seven response choices on a scale ranging from 1 ("Very poor") to 7 ("Excellent"). (https://www.eortc.org/app/uploads/sites/2/2018/08/Specimen-QLQ-C30-English.pdf)